atomictraveller/lofihifi/README.md

 # lofihifi

-you can download the .exe and the example.dat and hifi your files immediately - options > open data, load example.dat (previously trained data file) file > open wav recorded from riffusion to enhance options > apply hifi
+you can download the .exe and the example.dat and hifi your files immediately.. options > open data, load example.dat (previously trained data file) file > open wav recorded from riffusion to enhance options > apply hifi